SH 190 Lavon Drive TIA

 The City’s overall strategy for this Area is to complement Firewheel Town Center.
 A long term potential for the area would be the creation of a mixed-use transit-oriented development in support of a future light rail station on the Kansas City Southern line to Lake Lavon.
 At the Lavon Drive intersection, there is an opportunity for neighborhood /community scale retail space (especially grocery), complementary to the adjacent Firewheel tenant mix, along with limited office space (primarily for local professionals).
 There is additional potential for somewhat higher-density residential product, likely in a mixed-use setting.

-The SH190 & Lavon Drive Trade Area profile suggests a relatively established concentration of higher-income households, expected to grow at a steady, if modest rate over the next 10 years.
+The SH190 and Lavon Drive Trade Area profile suggests a relatively established concentration of higher-income households, expected to grow at a steady, if modest rate over the next 10 years.